vijaykriishna/dagger/members-injection.md

 ## Injecting objects Dagger can't create

-While there are cases where you might want to use field or method injection in addition to an `@Inject` constructor, one reason you might _need_ to use field or method injection is because Dagger can't instantiate the class you want to inject, for example because the class is being instantiated by another framework.
+The main reason you may want to use field or method injection is for cases where Dagger can't instantiate the class you want to inject, for example because the class is being instantiated by another framework.

-In this case, you obviously can't rely on Dagger injecting those fields or methods after it creates the object, because it isn't creating it.
+In this case, you obviously can't rely on Dagger injecting into the constructor because it isn't creating it.

 To solve this problem, Dagger allows you to pass it an instance of a class that has `@Inject` members (fields and methods), and Dagger will set those fields and